 iii.
-Details of the Bonds (Debt Securities) proposed to be issued and sought to be listed:
+Details of the Bonds (Debt Securities) proposed to be issued and sought to be listed :

-IDBI Omni Infrastructure Long Term Bonds: Unsecured, redeemable, unsubordinated non-convertible bonds in dematerialized form made in compliance with the applicable regulations specified by SEBI, provisions of the Companies Act, 2013 and the Rules prescribed there under and other applicable laws and RBI guidelines.
+Unsecured Non-convertible Redeemable Subordinated Basel III compliant Tier 2 Bonds (in the nature of debentures) for augmenting Tier 2 capital, for strengthening our capital adequacy ratio in dematerialized form made in compliance with the applicable regulations specified by SEBI, provisions of the Companies Act, 2013 and the Rules prescribed there under, RBI guidelines and circulars and other applicable laws.

-- iv.
-Price at which the security is being offered including the premium, if any ₹10,00,000 per Bond to be offered at par, with no premium - Name and address of the valuer who performed valuation of the security offered Not applicable, as the Bonds being offered are unsecured - vi.
-Amount intended to be raised:
+iv.
+Price at which the security is being offered including the premium, if any ₹10,00,000 per Bond to be offered at par, with no premium vii.
+Terms of raising securities:

-Rs.1,000 crore
+- v.
+Name and address of the valuer who performed valuation of the security offeredNot applicable, as the Bonds being offered are unsecured and are being issued at par. - vi.
+Amount intended to be raised : ₹1,000 crore